SamShue/Differential-Drive-Robot-Motion/README.md

 by multiplying these by the change in time between iterations, <img src="https://render.githubusercontent.com/render/math?math=\delta t">, and adding it to the original pose, we get the updated pose of the robot.

-## The ICR Forward Kinematic Model
+## The Forward Kinematic Model using ICR

-While the linear model is simple, and when used at a very high sampling rate, it provides a "good enough" estimation of the robot's position.
+While the previous model is simple, and when used at a very high sampling rate, it provides a "good enough" estimation of the robot's position.
 However, this model does not account for the curvature of the robot's motion as it only performs a linear motion THEN rotates.
 In reality, the robot is turning while making its linear motion.
 The model introduced here will account for this and provide a more accurate estimation of the robot's pose (assuming constant velocity).

 If the robot is driving at a constant linear and rotational velocity, that motion can be described as a circle with some radius.
 The equation for an arbitrary objection moving on a circular trajector with radius r can be described by: